Carisoprodol: 7 things you should know

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

-- Administer at the lowest effective dosage and take exactly as directed by your doctor; never increase dosage without your doctor's advice.
+- Administer at the lowest effective dosage and take exactly as directed by your doctor; never increase the dosage of carisoprodol without your doctor's advice.
 Avoid sudden discontinuation as this can precipitate a withdrawal reaction.

 6. Response and Effectiveness

 - Peak effects are reached within 1.5 to two hours after a single dose.
 Carisoprodol is usually given three times a day but may need to be given up to four times a day.